pytorch/glow/docs/IR.md

 target-specific optimizations.
 The lowering transformation does not preserve the semantics of the graph, because it is not possible to differentiate the graph for certain operators.
-For example, the Regression node becomes a nop, for the forward pass, but is translated into a element-wise subtract for the backward pass.
-Performing the lowering before differentiantion would prevent us from performing the correct lowering of the Regression node.
+For example, the Regression node becomes a nop, for the forward pass, but is translated into an element-wise subtract for the backward pass.
+Performing the lowering before differentiation would prevent us from performing the correct lowering of the Regression node.

 This is a high-level overview of the compilation process:
 1. The graph is constructed (via the c++ interface or graph loader).
-2. The graph is optimized, and differentianted, if needed.
+2. The graph is optimized, and differentiated, if needed.
 3. Linear Algebra lowering takes place.
 4. Additional rounds of optimizations (both target independent and target specific.)
 5. Scheduling of the graph into a linear sequence of nodes that minimizes the memory usage.